-As I come up for my life insurance renewal decision in 2022 at age 45, my existing life insurance company quoted me a rate of $425/month!
-That’s about 10X higher than what I’m currently paying.
+When my my life insurance renewal decision started to approach at age 45, my existing life insurance company (USAA) quoted me a rate of $450/month!
+That was about 10X higher than what I was paying for my expiring policy.

 Beware Of Going To The Doctor

-Part of the reason for the big jump is due to my older age.
-But the majority reason is that I decided to go to a new sleep clinic when I was 36.
-I was paying full health care insurance premiums of about $1,500/month for two of us.
-I thought it would be nice to get some benefits and check out if anything could be done about my snoring since I hadn’t gone to a doctor in years.
+Part of the reason for the big jump was due to my older age.
+But the major reason was that I decided to go to a sleep clinic when I was 36.
+I was paying unsubsidized health care insurance premiums of about $1,500/month for my wife and I at the time.
+Thus, I thought it would be nice to get some benefits and check if anything could be done about my snoring since I hadn’t gone to a doctor in years.

 When I arrived, the overzealous clinic wanted to run a bunch of tests.
 I agreed since my health insurance company would pay for it.
 However, the more you test, the more issues doctors will find to try and treat in order to make more money.
 That sleep clinic shut down two years later due to multiple complaints of overcharging.

-Once something is in your medical records, it’s practically impossible to get it off.
+Once something is in your medical records, it’s practically impossible to get it removed.
 Therefore, always lock in a life insurance policy before you see a doctor for anything out of the ordinary.
-I had no idea a snoring visit could blow up my life insurance premium costs.
+I had no idea that exams for my snoring could blow up my life insurance premium costs.

 My Quest To Find Cheaper Life Insurance